Asia Express (horse): Background

-Asia Express is a chestnut horse standing 1.66 metres high with white socks on his hind leg bred in Florida by Ocala Farm.
+Asia Express is a chestnut horse standing 1.66 metres high with white socks on his hind legs bred in Florida by Ocala Farm.
 In March 2013 the colt was consigned to the Ocala Breeders' Sales Company Selected Sale of Two-Year-Olds in Training and was bought for $230,000 by Narvick International.
 He was exported to Japan where he entered the ownership of Yukio Baba and was sent into training with Takahisa Tezuka.

 He was sired by Henny Hughes, a sprinter whose biggest wins came in the King's Bishop Stakes and Vosburgh Stakes in 2006.
 As a breeding stallion he is best known as the sire of Beholder.
-Asia Express's dam, Running Bobcats showed good racing ability, winning nine of her thirty-one races and $377,494 in prize money.
+Asia Express's dam, Running Bobcats, showed good racing ability, winning nine of her thirty-one races and $377,494 in prize money.
 She was descended from River Crossing who was a half-sister to Fall Aspen, the female-line ancestor of Dubai Millennium, Timber Country, Mehthaaf and Elnadim.

 Asia Express is a very large horse by Thoroughbred standards, weighing between 524 kg and 554 kg during his racing career.